 Section 3.
 This resolution is effective as of July 1, 2023 and supersedes Resolution #784.

 [This section left intentionally blank.]

+Adopted by the City Council of the City of Lowell this 20th day of June 2023.

 AYES:

 NOES:

 APPROVED:

 Don Bennett, Mayor

 ATTEST:

 Jeremy Caudle, City Recorder